 The Trimble Solution Improvement Program collects information about how you use Trimble programs and about some of the problems you may encounter.
-Trimble uses this information to improve the products and features you use most often, to help you to solve problems, and to better meet your needs.
+Trimble uses this information to improve the products and features you use most often, to help solve problems, and to better meet your needs.
+Participation in the program is strictly voluntary.